-At East Valley Surgery Center, hundreds of women and men visit us for weight loss surgery from Phoenix, Tucson, Scottsdale, and other cities across the Southwest.
-We take pride in the fact that we are an approved Bariatric Surgery MBSAQIP Accredited – Comprehensive center, meeting the highest standards in the industry for safety, experience, and outcomes.
+At East Valley Surgery Center, hundreds of women and men visit us for weight loss surgery from Phoenix, Tucson, and other cities across the Southwest.
+We take pride in the fact that we are an approved Bariatric Surgery MBSAQIP Accredited facility, meeting the highest standards in the industry for safety, experience, and outcomes.
 We have provided the following guidelines to help you have the best possible recovery.

 Your comfort, safety and health are our priorities at East Valley Surgery Center.
 If you have any questions before you visit us for weight loss surgery in Tempe, Arizona, call us at (480) 829-6100.

 You can get your weight loss journey off to a positive start by following these guidelines after your surgery:

 - Before you leave the Center, you will be given written instructions for your care at home.